fusaty/freax/Documentation/fb/viafb.rst

 Configure viafb with "fbset" tool
 ---------------------------------

-    "fbset" is an inbox utility of Linux.
+    "fbset" is an inbox utility of freax.

     1. Inquire current viafb information, type::